 On 20 March the government announced support for employees who would otherwise likely be made redundant because of the Coronavirus outbreak.
 This is against a background of a significant drop in business and where there is no longer enough work for the current number of employees.

 The main focus is to keep your job alive, your employer can ask you to stop working, but keep you on the payroll.
 This is called being on ‘furlough’.
 This is a very important point.
 No work is allowed to be carried out if you are being “furloughed”.

-The full scheme is running from 20 March to 31 July 2020.
-From 1 August 2020, the level of the grant will be reduced each month, until the scheme closes on 31 October 2020.
+The full scheme was initially running from 20 March to 31 July 2020.
 If you have not been furloughed at least once then it is no longer possible for you to be furloughed.
 Please see below for further details.